 Students needing schedule changes should notify the counselor or principal immediately.
-Schedule changes will be made on an as-needed basis, with the approval of administration and appropriate school personnel.
+Schedule changes will be made only during the drop/add period which occurs during the first three full days of each semester, with the approval of administration and appropriate school personnel.